ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 {{ page.tags | array_to_sentence_string }}
 ```

-Remember the default connector is `and`.
-This will output our tags like so
+This will output our tags

 ```
 one, two, and three